Icemap/docs/develop/schema-design-overview.md

 > To avoid confusion with the general term, Here is a brief agreement on the term used in the database schema design documentation section:
 >
 > 1. To avoid confusion with the generic term [Database](https://en.wikipedia.org/wiki/Database), we will refer to the logical object as `Database`, TiDB will still use the `TiDB`, and the deployed instances of TiDB will be referred to as `Cluster`.
-> 2. Because TiDB uses a MySQL-compatible syntax, under this syntax, `Schema` represents a [generic term definition only](https://en.wiktionary.org/wiki/schema), and there is no `logical object definition`, can be found in this [official document](https://dev.mysql.com/doc/refman/8.0/en/create-database.html).
+> 2. Because TiDB uses a MySQL-compatible syntax, under this syntax, `Schema` represents a [generic term definition only](https://en.wiktionary.org/wiki/schema), and there is no `logical object definition`, that can be found in this [official document](https://dev.mysql.com/doc/refman/8.0/en/create-database.html).
 Please note this difference if you are migrating from other databases that have Schema logical objects (e.g. [PostgreSQL](https://www.postgresql.org/docs/current/ddl-schemas.html), [Oracle](https://docs.oracle.com/en/database/oracle/oracle-database/21/tdddg/creating-managing-schema-objects.html), [Microsoft SQL Server](https://docs.microsoft.com/en-us/sql/relational-databases/security/authentication-access/create-a-database-schema?view=sql-server-ver15), etc.).

 ## Database